 Emulating its military origins, overshirts with a front pocket or pockets are great functional pieces.
 Leaning more towards their mountaineering purpose, it adds an element of sports luxe.
-From one front pocket, to two, to four, the overshirt is available is such a wide range of styles that you could even opt for no pocket.
+From one front pocket to two, to four, the overshirt is available is such a wide range of styles (you could even opt for no pocket).

 How To Wear A Black Overshirt

-The easiest colour to incorporate into any wardrobe and look.
-Pair your black overshirt with a dark sweater or jumper, a shirt underneath is your choice is it’s a bit chilly, and some distressed tapered light wash jeans to dress the look down, making it more smart casual.
+This is the easiest colour to incorporate into any wardrobe and look.
+Pair your black overshirt with a dark sweater or jumper and add a shirt underneath if it’s a bit chilly.
+Wear some distressed tapered light wash jeans to dress the look down and to make it more smart casual.
 Finish off your look with some fresh chunky trainers, or again, smart light brown suede loafers to dress it up.

 Fabric Choice for Overshirts

 One of the most important factors when choosing your overshirt is the fabric, as it can create your look, from smart, to casual, to everything in between.
 With such a variety of options, you’ll be able to choose one for every occasion.

 With the combination of fabric and style such as zip and buttons, you can choose an overshirt for specific occasions.
-Such as a zip suede overshirt, which can act as both a formal or smart casual piece.
-Or a button down wool overshirt for formal occasions.
-Really whatever combination you prefer.
+A zip suede overshirt can act as both a formal or smart casual piece; a button-down wool overshirt is better for formal occasions.

 Heavy Cotton Overshirts

-This is the most common fabric you’ll find when it comes to overshirts, as it distinguishes it from a shirt.
-It’ll keep you warm in those awkward in-between season bits and can act as a layer in-between your jacket and shirt or tee.
-You may get a rigid one if it’s a thicker heavy cotton, but it’ll get softer with wear.
-This fabric can be teamed with most looks, but are better suited to jeans and chinos.
+This is the most common fabric you’ll find when it comes to overshirts, as it distinguishes it from a normal shirt.
+It’ll keep you warm in those awkward in-between seasons and can act as a layer in-between your jacket and shirt or tee.
+You may get a rigid one if it’s a thicker heavy cotton, but it’ll soften with wear.
+This fabric can be teamed with most looks, but are better suited to a simple pair of jeans or chinos.